Nokia, HTC win European patent ruling

 HTC - whose German retailers IPCom has sued for patent infringement - said it was pleased with the ruling and said it hoped it would end the long patent fight.

-"This ruling undermines IPCom's licence infringement claim against us.
+"This ruling undermines IPCom's license infringement claim against us.
 We trust IPCom will now reconsider its opportunistic dispute with HTC and withdraw its legal action against us," the Taiwanese company said.

 (Reporting by Tarmo Virki; Editing by Keiron Henderson and Hans-Juergen Peters)